ashish-yadav11/dsblocks/README.md

 # dsblocks

-Modular status monitor for dwm, written and meant to be extended in C, with features including clickability, cursor hinting and color.
+Modular status monitor for dwm, written and meant to be extended in C, with features including signaling, clickability, cursor hinting and color.

 > The project is only meant for people comfortable with the C language.
 See
 > [dwmblocks](https://github.com/ashish-yadav11/dwmblocks) if you are not one